rogerioacp/oram/README.md

 ### Prerequisites

 The library has been successfully tested and installed on Linux (Ubuntu) and Mac OS.
 The library uses the GNU building system to generate makefiles and compilation objects specific to the underlying building system and as such requires the Autotools to be available.
-Furthermore, it uses the Collection-C library to creae data structures.
+Furthermore, it uses the data structures implemented in Collection-C.

 * [Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html#Autotools-Introduction)
 * [Collections-C](https://github.com/srdja/Collections-C)